torvalds/linux/Documentation/trace/kprobes.rst

 handlers won't be run in that instance, and the kprobe.nmissed member of the second probe will be incremented.

-As of Linux v2.6.15-rc1, multiple handlers (or multiple instances of the same handler) may run concurrently on different CPUs.
+As of GNU/Linux v2.6.15-rc1, multiple handlers (or multiple instances of the same handler) may run concurrently on different CPUs.

 Kprobes does not use mutexes or allocate memory except during